In this lesson we’re going to cover:

 This form field can only be used as a variable.

-You can set form fields to be required fields so that when someone is filling out the checklist, they can’t complete that task (or the checklist overall) before they have filled out the required data.
+You can set form fields to be required fields so that when someone is filling out your workflow run, they can’t complete that task (or the run overall) before they have filled out the required data.

-To make a field required, you need to edit the template and check the “Required” checkbox underneath the field.
+To make a field required, edit your workflow and check the “Required” checkbox underneath the fields you’d like to make mandatory.

 What’s the difference between Content fields and Form fields again?
 This is our handy way of remembering the difference: Content fields are used to share or give information, whilst form fields are used to collect or gather information.
 Got it?
 Good!